MBESS: An R Package

 History of MBESS

 The first public release version (0.0.1) of MBESS was May 6, 2006.
 MBESS was peer reviewed in Kelley (2007a, Behavior Research Methods) and Kelley (2007b, Journal of Statistical Software).
-With MBESS 3.0, my graduate student Keke (Brian) Lai became the second author of the package.
-Version 1.0 was released in December, 2007, Version 2.0 was released in November, 2008, and Version 3.0 was released in May, 2010.
-Please site the above noted papers as well as MBESS itself when MBESS is used within your research.
+Version 1.0.0 was released in December, 2007, Version 2.0.0 was released in November, 2008, and Version 3.0.0 was released in May, 2010.
+The new version of MBESS (Version 4.0.0) was released in 2016.
+MBESS 3.0.0 – 3.3.3 included, my (former) graduate student Keke (Brian) Lai (now at UC Merced) as coauthor.
+Keke Lai was the maintainer of the package from Version 2.0.0 – 3.3.3 but is no longer.